The Limited Edition Slash Gibson Firebird

 Introduction Of The “Reverse” Firebird Guitar

-Slash Gibson Firebird-Image of banjo style tuning heads
+Slash Gibson Firebird-Image of Reverse Body Firebird banjo style tuning keys

 “Non-Reverse” Firebirds